cherrythia/FYP/README.md

 # FYP
 FYP projects on FEM solver

-- Bar and Spring Elements
+- Spring and bar elements.

-- Anyone can use it.
+- With or without bound at the end.